Farmland

 Equipment details

-39hp Kubota available with full compliment of basic attachments - brush hog, rototiller, etc.
+39hp Kubota available with full compliment of basic attachments - brush hog, rototiller, etc. Irrigation equipment, all basic hand and gardening tools, electric and gas weedwhackers, electric rototiller, chainsaws, etc.

 Tenure Arrangement